History of the Jews in Buynaksk

 The Jewish community in Buynaksk, in the Republic of Dagestan, is one of the oldest in the North Caucasus.
 After Dagestan was annexed to the Russian Empire, many fortresses were built, around which cities later grew.
 One of them was Temir-Khan-Shurá, which was renamed Buynaksk in 1922.
 By 1850, in addition to military personnel, Russian and Armenian traders and several families of Mountain Jewish artisans already lived there.
 Until the February Revolution of 1917, Mountain Jews and Ashkenazi Jews together constituted most of the city’s population.
 Under the Soviet Union and in post-Soviet Russia, the Jewish community in Buynaksk primarily consists of Mountain Jews.

 History

-The main entrance of the Buynaksk Synagogue.
-2024.

 19th century

 During the Caucasian War, a significant number of Jews living in the highlands were killed by Imam Shamil’s companions.
 Those who agreed to accept Islam and join the gazavat that Shamil waged against the Russian Empire survived, as did those who, through the efforts of Jewish leaders, were evacuated to the Chir-Yurt fortress under the protection of Russian troops and survived the assault undertaken by the highlanders.
 After the danger had passed, a small group of Jews moved from Chir-Yurt to the Temir-Khan-Shurá fortress.
 Ashkenazi Jews who had served their terms in the Russian Empire’s army were also allowed to settle in Temir-Khan-Shurá.
 Mountain Jews and Ashkenazi Jews lived in the fortress in two different quarters, each of which had its own synagogue.
 After the end of the Caucasian War, the Mountain Jews of Temir-Khan-Shurá received permission to build a synagogue.
 The Ashkenazi synagogue, built in 1862, still survives.

 The majority of the Jews in Temir-Khan-Shurá were Ashkenazi Jews, most of whom were members of the city’s merchant guild and were engaged in supplying the Russian army.